 Beam Suntory supports cultural organizations in the communities where our employees live and work.
 For example, we sponsor the Ravinia Festival, the oldest music festival in North America.
 Each year this festival hosts one of America’s premier orchestras, the Chicago Symphony Orchestra, outside of Chicago.
 The 36-acre Ravinia Park is located within a quiet forest and is the perfect setting for enjoying music.
 Children up to the age of 15, high school students, and university students are not charged admission to the lawn area, which provides them with a great opportunity to enjoy classical music.

 Beam Suntory also sponsors the Chicago Botanic Garden, a natural treasure that consists of four areas as well as a 26-section garden that sits on 385 acres of land.
 The garden hosts a variety of annual events and programs, is open year round, and admission is free.

 Tours of production centers are available in the United States, Mexico, Scotland, Ireland, France, Spain, and Japan.

 Since 2008, Beam Suntory has provided more than $3.4 million in cash and in-kind donations, and worked to raise awareness of Operation Homefront, a non-profit organization to build strong, stable, military families so they can thrive in the communities they’ve worked so hard to protect.
-This national program was inspired by a Beam Suntory employee in 2009.
-Through this partnership, Operation Homefront provides more than 8,000 holiday meals for military families each year.
+This national program was inspired by a Beam Suntory employee in 2009, Over the last 10 years, Beam Suntory has helped Operation Homefront provide more than 350,000 family holiday meals.